-Binding Financial Agreements and Financial Disclosure
+Binding Financial Agreements in Melbourne

 A Binding Financial Agreement (BFA) sets out how the parties would like their property to be dealt with in the event of or following their separation and can be entered into either: